 Grand Theft – California Penal Code Section 487

-The crime of grand theft is described under California Penal Code 487 PC, which defines it as taking another person's property if the total value exceeds $950.
+California Penal Code 487 PC defines grand theft as taking another person's property if its total value exceeds $950.
 If the value of the property taken is less than $950, it's petty theft under California Penal Code 484.
 Grand theft is known as a “wobbler,” meaning the Los Angeles County prosecutor can file the charges as either a misdemeanor or felony crime.

 A misdemeanor conviction for grand theft carries up to one year in the county jail, but a felony conviction can result in a sentence of up to three years.
-A common example of grand theft occurs when someone steals expensive clothes from a department store and the value was greater than $950.
+A common example of grand theft occurs when someone steals expensive clothes from a department store whose value is greater than $950.

-Grand theft, or grand larceny as it is also known, is the acquiring of a person or entity's property by illegal means and without their consent.
+Grand theft, or grand larceny, is the acquiring of a person or entity's property by illegal means and without their consent.

 Again, in order to be considered grand theft, the value of the property taken must be at least $950 or more.
 Depending on the circumstances, the person accused may be charged with a felony or a misdemeanor.
-Types of grand theft crimes include grand theft auto, shoplifting, or theft of weapons, in addition to others.
+Types of grand theft crimes include grand theft auto, shoplifting, and theft of weapons.

 Types of Grand Theft